FriendsOfEpub/blitz-tasks/README.md

 ## Abstract

-Blitz Tasks is a set of gulp scripts to automate (X)HTML markup changes and apply some useful optimizations (image optim + CSS minification).
+Blitz Tasks is a set of gulp scripts to automate (X)HTML markup changes and apply some useful optimizations (image optim + CSS/JS minification).
 Files and folders you put in `input` will go through pipelines then show up in `output`.

 It is using JSON config files with a “search & replace” affordance.
 You search in documents using CSS selectors, then replace in a variety of ways e.g. changing the tag, removing the element, adding classes and ids, etc.